-After his studies in social sciences (drs.) and philosophy at the University of Groningen, VNO/De Baak followed a postgraduate 'retraining' to become an 'assistant-to-the-manager', supplemented with organisational studies at the Open University.
-After that, he received solid practical lessons in his work, in municipal politics as chairman of political groups and in various presidencies.
+After studying social sciences (drs.) and philosophy at the University of Groningen, I first followed an extensive 'retraining' as an 'assistant-to-the-manager' at VNO/De Baak and then organisational studies at the Open University.
+After that, I received solid practical lessons in my work, in various presidencies and in municipal politics as a chairman of a political group.

-Here too, however, something about his work.
-Thanks to his life lessons, his studies, his political experience, his work experiences in the business world, the consultancy world and in government, Gaston Vilé (1956) has come to see working together and working with each other in any form of organisation as living with and living together in 'Houses of Togetherness™'.
-In a way, also employees in their organisations or people who work together in a project, 'live' in such a House.
-His motivation is to work on getting and keeping these Houses in order.
+Life has taught me a lot.
+So have my studies and work experiences in business, consultancy and government.
+I have come to see working together in any form of organisation as living together in 'Houses of Togetherness™'.
+Organisations and partnerships, people who work together in a project, also 'live' in such a House.
+It is my motivation to work on getting and keeping these Houses in order.

-Why is he doing all this?
-Because he wants to contribute to a joyful and adventurous (working) life for working people.
-Hassle and an unpleasant working atmosphere stand in the way of this.
-That is why Gaston Vilé works on working together.
+Why am I doing all this?
+Because I want to contribute to working people having a joyful and adventurous (working) life.
+Fussiness and an unpleasant working atmosphere stand in the way of this.
+That is why I work on cooperation.

 My greatest life lesson?
 In the end, working together is about will, i.e. the question of whether you want to have dealings with each other (permanently), form a (working) community and are prepared to build bridges on both sides.